Four Seasons Is Launching Its First Yacht—Here’s a Sneak Peek

-In March, the yacht will head to the Mediterranean with sailings that will include Croatia, Gibraltar, Montenegro, Italy, Portugal, Spain, Türkiye, and the Greek Isles.
+In March, the yacht will then head to the Mediterranean with sailings that will include Croatia, Gibraltar, Montenegro, Italy, Portugal, Spain, Türkiye, and the Greek Isles.
 Ports of call in Greece will include favorites like Santorini as well as lesser-known islands like Ios and Milos.

-Onboard, staterooms are being designed to feel more like hotel rooms than cruise ship cabins.
+As for accommodations, staterooms are being designed to feel more like hotel rooms than cruise ship cabins.
 Four Seasons said the yacht will have 50 percent more space per passenger than its competitors, which include Ritz-Carlton, the first luxury hotel company to launch its own yacht in 2022.
 Aman is also getting into the luxury yachting game, with plans to start sailing in 2026.

 Expect the same level of Four Seasons luxury in the yachts’ signature suites.